SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 This will cause the dot to slowly move down, taking 20 seconds to complete a full cycle.

-It's possible to use this in tandom with the previous effects and a second glowmap to create fairly complex movement - we will explore some more advanced applications in the intermediate and advanced sections
+It's possible to use this in tandem with the previous effects and a second glowmap to create fairly complex movement - we will explore some more advanced applications in the intermediate and advanced sections

 The final code is: